The Event Center at RVCC

 The Event Center at RVCC serves as a conduit to bring the academic and corporate communities together.

-The Event Center offers more than 5,500 square feet of multi-functional meeting and event space to accommodate your specific meeting, conference, theatrical production, training or other event needs.
+The Event Center offers more than 5,500 square feet of multi-functional meeting and event space to accommodate any specific meeting, conference, theatrical production, training or other event needs.

 - The Grand Conference Rooms provide over 3,600 square feet of flexible event space, with a seating capacity of up to 400 people.

-- Breakout rooms can be configured to meet your unique needs.
+- Breakout rooms can be configured to meet anyone’s unique needs.
 Each room can seat up to 30.

 - A PC Lab offers 24 workstations.